 Typically, homeowners insurance does not cover damage due to flooding, so you will have to purchase a separate flood insurance policy to protect your home and belongings.
-Know the difference between a flood and water damage and check with your insurance broker to know what your policy covers.
+Learn to identify the difference between flood damage and water damage and check with your insurance broker to know what your policy covers.

-After a flood, assess any damage and promptly report any losses.
-If cleanup is necessary, contact a water damage restoration specialist to begin the cleanup process.
+After a flood, assess any flood damage and promptly report any losses to your insurance company.
+If cleanup is necessary, contact a water damage restoration specialist to begin the flood cleanup process.
 Flood damage restoration needs to begin as early as possible to prevent the least amount of damage to your property and possessions.

 Contact Certified Restoration for flood and water damage remediation.
 We’ve been serving the San Diego area for more than 25 years, offering 24/7 emergency service.
 Our policy is to be there within the hour.
 We’ll take immediate action to minimize any damage to your home and begin reparations so you and your family can have your residence back to normal as quickly as possible.